ethereum/ethereum-org-website/src/content/nft/index.md

 - You can easily prove you own it.
   - Proving you own an NFT is very similar to proving you have ETH in your account.
-  - For example, let's say you pay for an NFT, and the ownership of this unique token is transferred to your wallet via your public address.
+  - For example, let's say you purchase an NFT, and the ownership of the unique token is transferred to your wallet via your public address.
   - The token proves that your copy of the digital file is the original.
   - Your private key is proof-of-ownership of the original.
-  - The content creator's public key serves as a certificate of authenticity for that particular digital artifact.
+  - The content creator's public key serves as a certificate of authenticity for that particular digital artefact.
-    - The creators public key is essentially a permanent part of the tokens history, and can be used to demonstrate that the token you hold was in fact created by a particular individual, thus contributing to its market value (vs a counterfeit).
+    - The creators public key is essentially a permanent part of the token's history.
+The creator's public key can demonstrate that the token you hold was created by a particular individual, thus contributing to its market value (vs a counterfeit).
   - Another way to think about proving you own the NFT is by signing messages to prove you own the private key behind the address.
     - As mentioned above, your private key is proof-of-ownership of the original.
-Now this in turn tells us that the NFT is controlled by private keys behind that address.
+This tells us that the private keys behind that address control the NFT.
-    - A signed message is a great way to prove that you own your private keys without revealing them to anybody.
-It is beneficial for everyone as a recipient can control that a transaction actually comes from the correct source.
-This in turn protects the sender’s private keys and can be used as proof for a transaction and in our case proof of the ownership of those private keys thus proving you own the NFT as well!
+    - A signed message can be used as proof that you own your private keys without revealing them to anybody and thus proving you own the NFT as well!
 - No one can manipulate it in any way.
 - You can sell it, and in some cases this will earn the original creator resale royalties.
 - Or, you can hold it forever, resting comfortably knowing your asset is secured by your wallet on Ethereum.